grannycart/bibliography/Long Entries.md

 % Page 178: a common Japanese ant species has eliminated the queen caste entirely, and the colony reproduced parthenogenically.
 They are essentially asexual.
 % Page 178: "It can be said that a principal different between human beings and ants is that whereas we send out young men to war, they send their old ladies"
 % Page 180: kin selection --- this theory of how altruistic behavior evolved in ants jibes with Darwinian evolution.
 There is some sense implied that it must apply at some level to humans too.
 But whereas in ants it can be codified and literally formulated, in humans it seems like it must be far more complex, if it exists.
 I'm sure there's further reading on it somewhere.
-% Page 180: prediction of a 3:1 ratio of energy investment in queens as opposed to males during the production of reproductives. "a rare instance of quantitative prediction in evolutionary biology"
+% Page 184: prediction of a 3:1 ratio of energy investment in queens as opposed to males during the production of reproductives. "a rare instance of quantitative prediction in evolutionary biology."
+This is because ants have a reproductive system where only half the genetic material is passed on to males, and all genetic material is passed on to females.
+This is also why females end up being workers.
+While this supports kin selection theory in ants, humans pass all their genetic material on to both males and females so kin selection is not nearly so straightforward.